WeblateOrg/weblate/docs/admin/backup.rst

 tools such as :program:`pg_dump` or :program:`mysqldump`.
 It usually performs better than Django backup, and it restores complete tables with all their data.

-You can restore this backup in newer Weblate releases, where it performs all necessary migrations when running in :djadmin:`django:migrate`.
+You can restore this backup on a newer Weblate release, where it will perform all the necessary migrations when running in :djadmin:`django:migrate`.
 Please consult :doc:`upgrade` on more detailed info on how to upgrade between versions.